The Journey So Far

 My first job was working at Iceland.
 The way I organise things and shop today is thanks to things I learnt working for the company.
 A piece of advice – always take products from the back of the shelves!

 Then I moved on to Topshop, an incredible brand….
-I say to people that Topshop brought me up and what I mean by that is it really set the foundations for me in terms of my work ethic and understanding business.
+I say to people that Topshop brought me up and what I mean by that is it really set the foundations for me in terms of further developing my work ethic in a working environment and understanding business.
 I’ll never forget my first day; I thought my feet were going to drop off from all the walking and standing.
 Those of you who have been there know what I’m talking about!

 My career really took off when I started to work for Urban Outfitters.
 An entrepreneurial, creative and innovative brand with people I can best describe as truly inspiring.
 And no, I haven’t been paid to say that!